 Nursing is a plentiful, demanding, and almost endless field when it comes to options for career choices and professional experiences.
-Though plenty of nurses find satisfying jobs right in their own backyards, others have an itch for adventure.
+Though plenty of nurses finds satisfying jobs right in their own backyards, others have an itch for adventure.
 If that is you, you may be interested in becoming a traveling nurse.
 There is a lot you need to know, but first off, you’ll need to determine what degrees or certifications are appropriate to have before applying.
 In most cases and in most states, you will not need to have your BSN to apply for a traveling nursing job.
-Still, the Institute of Medicine is calling for 80% of the entire nursing workforce to be BSN-credentialed in just three years, by 2020.
+Still, the Institute of Medicine is calling for 80% of the entire nursing workforce to be BSN-credentialed by the end of the decade.
 And in this same manner, more and more traveling nurse employers are opting for higher educated nurses who have obtained or are obtaining their BSN.
-Be sure to check out our ranking of the Top 50 Best Value Online RN to BSN programs for 2017.
+Be sure to check out our ranking of the Top 50 Best Value Online RN to BSN programs.

 Even without your BSN you will need to be a Registered Nurse (RN) with at least one year of experience in your nursing specialty before traveling.
 This is especially important if you are specialized or plan to apply to work in the areas of ICU, the cath lab, or the OB.
 Keep in mind that licenses must match the states where you wish to work, but some states are part of the Nurse Licensure Compact (NLC).
 They are called compact states, and working within them means your license can travel with you from state to state, job to job.